Frequently Asked Questions

 Yes!
 My patterns are all made using rectangular pattern pieces cut to your exact measurements.
-Therefore, no paper printing and taping, size decoding or cutting out of paper patterns is required.
+Therefore, there is no paper printing and taping, size decoding, grading across sizing, or cutting out of paper patterns required.
 All the seams are straight lines, and there are no closures.
-For a true beginner, the Envelope Dress ,Throw Jacket and free Cinch Belt patterns are great places to start!
+For a true beginner, the Envelope Dress ,Throw Jacket and free patterns, the Cinch Belt and Start Here Top are great places to start!

 Some of your patterns are described as "Confident Beginner" level.
 What does that mean?

-A confident beginnner has made several garments before, is familiar with and comfortable using diagrams and written instructions and has familiarity with introductory sewing terms.
+A confident beginner has made a handful of garments before, is familiar with and comfortable using diagrams and written instructions and has familiarity with introductory sewing terms.

 Are your patterns easy to "hack" and adjust?